Reasons Sellers Overprice in Mission Beach Real Estate

 This is a waste of both the sellers and agents time and effort.
 Not only will buyers skim past this listing because it isn’t showing value for money, they won’t even bother to view inside, and then as time goes on and the longer it sits on the market, buyers believe that something is wrong with the home, and that is not good.

 The best marketing in the world isn’t going to sell an over-priced home.
-Getting the home priced accurately in the first instance is key to getting your home sold and Andersons Real Estate are happy to give you an honest and accurate appraisal of your property for the current market.
+Getting the home priced accurately in the first instance is key to getting your home sold and Andersons Real Estate are happy to give you an honest and accurate appraisal of your property in Mission Beach for the current market.
 Call, email or text us, we are available whenever you’re ready to talk, no obligation either.